A viable $L_e-L_\mu$ model with $\mu\to e$ violation: Conclusions

-In the case of $M_{Z'}\gtrsim m_\tau$, $\tau\leftrightarrow \ell$ searches do not appreciably constrain the model and the $\mu\to e$ processes lead to the most stringent limits, despite being proportional to the product of Yukawa couplings $y_{23}\times y_{31}$.
+Also in the case of $M_{Z'}\gtrsim m_\tau$, $\tau\to \ell$ searches do not appreciably constrain the model and the $\mu\to e$ processes lead to the most stringent limits, despite being proportional to the product of Yukawa couplings $y_{23}\times y_{31}$.
 The model predicts rates that are in reach of the upcoming $\mu\to e$ experiments and our $Z'$ boson can be searched for at Belle-II.

 Finally, if we add sterile neutrinos that are charged under $U(1)'$ to the spectrum, the singlet VEV can contribute to their Majorana masses.
-We show that, via a type-I seesaw mechanism, our model can accommodate for the observed neutrino masses and mixing angles.
+We show that, via a type-I seesaw mechanism, we can accommodate for the observed neutrino masses and mixing angles. \\

+Our model shows explicitly that allowing for $\tau \to\mu$ and $\tau \to e$ processes close to the current experimental bounds can lead to observable effects in $\mu\to e$ searches.